sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-01_mapusaurus-roseae-and-the-theropods-of-the-south.md

 +++
-title = "Mapusaurus roseae and the theropods of thexa0South"
+title = "Mapusaurus roseae and the theropods of the South"

 +++
 In my earliest youth I was fascinated by an obscure Late Cretaceous